Tickets

 The wine vaults, located beneath the West Wing, are the oldest part of the palace.

-If a royal standard flag is flying over the palace, then the Queen is in the palace.
-However, if the Union Flag is, then she is elsewhere.
+If a royal standard flag is flying over the palace, then the King is in the palace.
+However, if the Union Flag is, then he is elsewhere.

 More insights